JFerraro26/carCar/README.md

 ### Salesperson model

-The Salesperson model takes in  a first name, last name and a unique employee ID.
+The Salesperson model contains  a first name, last name and a unique employee ID fields.

 ### Customer model

-The Customer model takes in a first name, last name, address and phone number.
+The Customer model contains a first name, last name, address and phone number fields.

 ### AutomobileVO model

-The AutomobileVO model recieves the automobile data from poller.py, pollar.py is polling for data from the Inventory microservice.
+The AutomobileVO model contains a vin and sold fields.
+It recieves the automobile data from poller.py, pollar.py is polling for data from the Inventory microservice.
 The pollar.py file checks if a VIN number that is being polled is already in the AutomobileVO model before creating a new AutomobileVO object.

 ### Sale model

 There is a Sale model that that has a one to many relationship with the AutomobileVO, Salesperson, and Customer models.
-It also contains the price that the car sold for.
+It also contains a price field.

 ## Sales API's